BirkhoffG/jax-dataloader/README.md

 > **Note**
 >
-> We will only install `jax`-related dependencies.
-If you wish to use
+> We keep `jax-dataloader`’s dependencies minimum, which only install
+> `jax`-related dependencies, and `plum-dispatch` for backend
-> integration of `pytorch`, huggingface `datasets`, or `tensorflow`, we
+> dispatching.
+If you wish to use integration of `pytorch`, huggingface
-> recommend manually install those dependencies.
+> `datasets`, or `tensorflow`, we recommend manually install those
+> dependencies.
 >
 > You can also run `pip install jax-dataloader[all]` to install
 > everything (not recommended).